 The County's real property tax is levied each July 1 on the assessed value certified as of that date for all taxable real property located in the County.
 Assessed values are established by the Maryland State Department of Assessments and Taxation at 100 percent of estimated market value.
 The State uses January 1 as the date of finality and processes additions, deletions and corrections throughout the year.
 A revaluation of all property is required to be completed every three years.
 County taxes are due and payable, and become a lien on the property, on July 1 of each fiscal year.
 A discount of 1⁄2 percent is allowed if payment is made in July.
 Property taxes are billed and payable semi-annually on properties designated as "principal residence" unless a taxpayer makes an election to pay annually.
 The first installment is due by September 30 while the second installment is due December 31.
-If delinquent, taxes are charged a penalty and interest (1.5 percent) each month that they remain unpaid.
-If the annual payment election is made, taxes become delinquent October 1 and are charged a penalty and interest (1.5 percent) each month that taxes remain unpaid.
+If delinquent, taxes are charged a penalty and interest (1.5 percent) each month that taxes remain unpaid.
 Tax lien certificates are sold at a public auction in May or June for properties with delinquent taxes.
 Property taxes levied during the current year are recorded as receivables and revenue, net of estimated uncollectible amounts of personal property tax.
 The net receivables uncollected 60 days after year-end are recorded as deferred inflows of resources as described in Note 3.